Optimal designs for the development of personalized treatment rules: The case of two treatments

-The following corollary of Theorem \ref{thm:mult_K_2} shows that $\pi_1^0,\pi_2^0$, which minimize the ideal, regret are also approximately optimal for the regret $ R(\pi_1,\pi_2)$ itself. \begin{corollary} For any $\ve>0$ there exists $C>0$ such that for any allocation functions $\pi_1,\pi_2$ with $\nu_1,\nu_2>0$ In particular, the optimal design that minimizes $R(\pi_1,\pi_2)$ can improve the allocation $\pi_1^0,\pi_2^0$ by at most ${C}/{n^{3/2-\ve}}$. \end{corollary} The error term is meaningful as it is of smaller order than the regret, which is $1/n$ according to Theorem \ref{thm:2}.
+Moreover, for any $\ve>0$ there exists $C>0$ such that for any allocation functions $\pi_1,\pi_2$ with $\nu_1,\nu_2>0$ In particular, the optimal design that minimizes $R(\pi_1,\pi_2)$ can improve the allocation $\pi_1^0,\pi_2^0$ by at most ${C}/{n^{3/2-\ve}}$. \end{theorem} The error term is meaningful as it is of smaller order than the regret, which is $1/n$ according to Theorem \ref{thm:2}.

+{In model \eqref{eq:model_two} separate regressions models are considered for each of the treatments and we used the optimal (best linear unbiased estimators) estimators for each model, which are the least squares estimators, to compute $\hat{\delta}$.
+Alternatively, one can consider a joint regression model $Y=\sum_{k=1}^2 \{\alpha_k+{\bs \beta}_k^t{\bf X}\}{\mathds{1}_k}{+\ve}$, where ${\mathds{1}_k}$ is the indicator of treatment $k$.
+Since we did not assume a common variance among the treatments, the variance of $\ve$ in this model depends on ${\mathds{1}_k}$.
+If the variances $\sigma_1^2,\sigma_2^2$ are known or can be estimated accurately enough, the weighted-least squares estimator with weights proportional to $1/\sigma_1^2,1/\sigma_2^2$ is optimal.
+This amounts to making the variances equal, and then the above results imply that a balanced design (i.e., $\pi_1(\x)=1/2$) is asymptotically optimal. }